Share to: share facebook share twitter share wa share telegram print page

 The Yardbirds' major innovations were the instrumental breaks and an extended instrumental middle section.[21]
 Writer-educator Susan Fast describes the breaks, appearing between the verses and after Page's solo, as "a detail that contributes significantly to the drama of the piece, creating enormous tension at the end of each verse before moving on to the next.[21]

-It begins with a bowed electric guitar phrasings by Page, answered by vocal and harmonica interjections by Relf.
+The song begins with bowed electric guitar phrasings by Page, answered by vocal and harmonica interjections by Relf.
 Page attributed the idea of using a violin bow on the guitar to a suggestion from violinist David McCallum, Sr., whom he met in his pre-Yardbirds days as a session musician.[22]
 The bowed section gives way to Page's riff-laden guitar solo, propelled by a bass ostinato and fast driving 4/4-meter.[23]
 The song returns to the slow tempo 12/8 verse structure before the coda.[24]
 The Yardbirds' new arrangement, contributed by the four members, soon amounted to a major reworking of Holmes' original piece.[11]
 Bassist Chris Dreja later said, "We found it, arranged it and played it.
 In a way, it was a great epitaph, because we were feeling very dazed and confused about what the hell was going on!"[6]

 Performances